mandymozart/porschuetz/content/blog/2025/habitat-inter-species/habitat-inter-species.md

 “Picknick für eine Krähe” (Picknick for a crow)

 THURSDAY, 16.
 1. 2025 at 10 AM
-"Interview mit einer Krähe" (Interview with a crow)
+"Interview mit einem Mammutbaum" (Interview with a sepoia)